 The number of training hours is recorded at the estate level and at each division within the corporate office.
 The data is then compiled and amalgamated at the Human Resources department for monitoring and evaluation purposes.

-4.3 Whistle-blower Cases
+4.3 Whistle-blower Cases Refer page 168

-Zero whistleblower cases were recorded in the FY 2023/24.
+the FY 2023/24.

 As per the Group's whistleblower policy, all reported whistleblower cases are documented by 0 for the purpose of maintaining a record of evidence.